MichelDeudon/formations/content/en/c/desinformation/_index.md

 ### Legislation

 {{< callout warning >}}
 April 2023.
-An American fund acquired the French start-up Doctrine.
+An American fund acquired the start-up Doctrine.
 {{< /callout >}}

 > [Law No. 2021-1104 on tackling climate change and strengthening resilience to its effects](https://www.legifrance.gouv.fr/jorf/id/JORFTEXT000043956924). legifrance.gouv.fr.
 2021.